 While I’ve been coaching agile teams since 2003, more and more of my clients have some part of their product develop distributed.
 Ideally, we would want to co-locate those working on the same product, but this is not always feasible … at least in the short term.
 So I needed to find ways to make distributed collaboration and product development work in these situations.
 Below are some of my own discoveries as well as other resources I would highly recommend.
-I’ll be updating this monthly.
+I’ll be updating at least once a quarter.

 My blog posts on distributed teams and orgs:

 - Why You Want a Backchannel in Your Distributed Meetings

 - For Distributed Agile Teams, Tools Come Last